simms0/Stamp-Project/README.md

 current Canadian stamps.

 ###Basic Capabilities
-  -Sort and filter stamps by:
+  *Sort and filter stamps by:
-    -size
+    *size
-    -price
+    *price
-    -format
+    *format
-    -release date
+    *release date
-    -availability
+    *availability

 ###Possible Future Expansion
-  -Add support for other postal services
+  *Add support for other postal services
-  -integrate a more useful cart structure for shopping
+  *integrate a more useful cart structure for shopping